 2 – Thank them twice

-You should also close the letter with a second thank you.
+In addition, you should also close the letter with a second thank you.
 This is especially important if the feedback is negative.
 You might have used the body of the email to express concern over the feedback, give explanations, or discuss ways you may improve in the future.
-But, to sum it all up, you’re grateful that the customer let you know about a negative experience so you could come to these conclusions.
+To sum it all up, you’re grateful that the customer let you know about a negative experience so you could come to these conclusions.

 3 – Let them know you’ve read their feedback

 It’s reassuring for customers to know that you’ve taken time to read their feedback and actually analyze it before writing your thank you letter.
 For positive feedback, this usually means extending how happy you are that they had such a great experience.
-You can outline what teams were involved in that process, and how you’re always working building stronger customer interactions.
+You can outline what teams were involved in that process.
+Also, how you’re always working building stronger customer interactions.

 For negative feedback, you may want to try to explain what may have gone wrong.
 Hopefully, that negative experience was an exception, and you can explain the circumstances that caused it to occur.
-If it has been a recurring complaint, you can be honest and admit that, but be sure to share with them plans being discussed / implemented to prevent those them from happening again.
+If it has been a recurring complaint, you can be honest and admit that.
+However, be sure to share with them plans being discussed / implemented to prevent those them from happening again.

 4 – Apologize if you need to

 Specifically for negative feedback, it’s important to apologize regardless of whether you believe their feedback to be accurate.
-Even if you think their anger or frustrations are misplaced, remind yourself that they’re probably pretty frustrated and disappointed if they took the time to write feedback.
+Even if you think their anger or frustrations are misplaced, remind yourself that they’re probably pretty frustrated and disappointed.
+Especially since they took the time to write feedback.